 3. Choose and complete, within the year, three or more activities that celebrate diversity and promote respect.
 Projects should expose young people to other cultures, celebrate diversity and promote respect for differences.
 Ideally, projects will help young people put current events into historical context, challenge them to think critically and evoke a sense of community.
 Projects can be tailored to the specific needs of each school and may include programming by ADL s award-winning A WORLD OF DIFFERENCE Institute.

-4. Document all steps and activities by submitting the necessary forms to ADL, available on our No Place for Hate® program page.
+4. Document all steps and activities by submitting the necessary forms to ADL.
 The first step in this process is to complete the School Request for Project Approval Forms and send them to ADL.
 Once these are approved, a school will officially begin the No Place for Hate® year-long designation process.
 After each activity has been completed, submit the School Project Fulfillment Form.